Demi Adejuyigbe: Early life and education

-Adejuyigbe was born in London in 1992 to Nigerian parents and lived in the United Kingdom until he was five years old.
+Adejuyigbe was born in London in 1992 to Nigerian parents, and lived in the United Kingdom until he was five years old.
 His family then moved to Dallas, Texas where he lived until moving to Los Angeles, California in 2013.
-He has one younger sister named Temiloluwa.
+He has one younger sister.
 He attended high school in Texas and then attended the University of Texas at Austin, receiving a B.S. in Radio, Television, and Film in 2013.

 Career

 Beginnings and social media

-Adejuyigbe initially gained notoriety from his online presence on Vine under the name "Electrolemon."
-After graduating from University of Texas, he moved to Los Angeles and began working as an office manager for FOX Animation Domination High Definition programming and then interned at Ben Stiller's Red Hour Productions.
-Adejuyigbe was hired as a Vine producer for the digital team at Funny or Die and later became a digital producer for @midnight in 2014.
+Adejuyigbe initially gained notoriety from his online presence on Vine, posting under the username "electrolemon."
+After graduating from the University of Texas, he moved to Los Angeles and began working as an office manager for Fox's Animation Domination High Definition programming.
+He then interned at Ben Stiller's Red Hour Productions.
+Adejuyigbe was hired as a Vine producer for the digital team at Funny or Die, and later became a digital producer for @midnight in 2014.
 He hosted Points Party, a spin-off talk show of @midnight that was posted exclusively on Snapchat.